 Perilla (Perilla frutescens)

-- This herb for sinus infection is a member of the mint family.
-Many studies have shown perilla to be useful for the treatment of nasal congestion, sinusitis, allergic asthma, and eye irritation.
+- This herb for sinus infections is a member of the mint family.
+Many studies have shown perilla to be useful for treating nasal congestion, sinusitis, allergic asthma, and eye irritation.
 It can also alleviate allergic-related skin conditions.
 It is worth mentioning that the essential oils found in perilla have an antidepressant effect and boost serotonin levels in the brain.
-In other words, this amazing herb for sinus infection not only reduces inflammation in the body, but also improves your mood and increases your feeling of well-being.
+In other words, this amazing herb for sinus infection reduces inflammation in the body, improves your mood, and increases your well-being.

 Sea Buckthorn (Hippophae rhamnoides)